 Business & Financial Services

-Chicago offers one of the largest, most diverse pools of business and financial service expertise, with nearly 1 million employees in those industries.
+Chicago offers one of the largest, most diverse pools of business and financial service expertise, with over 1 million employees in those industries.
 Specializations include:

 - Accounting, tax preparation, bookkeeping & payroll services